luxonis/depthai-ros/README.md

 ##### Custom Sensor sockets

 Configuration of which sensors are used for computing stereo pair can be done either programatically, by specifying them in a constructor of a Stereo node (for example when building a custom pipeline), or via parameters - `stereo.i_left_socket_id`/`stereo.i_right_socket_id`.
+Please note that currently if you want to use rgb/center socket instead of one of the given pairs you will need to build a custom pipeline for that.

 #### Feature Tracker